General Regulations

 • when hunting cougar under the authority of a cougar licence, from December 1 to the last day of March (the winter season).

-6. possess the carcass of a male elk, male antelope or male non-trophy sheep unless the complete skull plate, with horns or antlers intact, is also retained with the carcass until it is delivered to
+6. Possess the carcass of a male elk, male antelope or male non-trophy sheep unless the complete skull plate, with horns or antlers intact, is also retained with the carcass until it is delivered to

 • the usual residence of the person who killed it, and the animal is butchered, cut and packaged for consumption, or